bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 It is a wonderful material which explains in depth how the keyword “this” works in JavaScript (among other concepts).

-But if you are a beginner who hardly understand things like Lexical Scope, Scope Chain or Hoisting, I bet you won’t know much about the keyword “this” after reading Kyle’s book!
+But if you are a beginner who hardly understand things like Lexical Scope, Scope Chain or Hoisting, I bet you won’t know much more about the keyword “this” after reading Kyle’s book!

-In order to be able to grasp his in-depth explanation, you’ll have to know already a lot of JavaScript!
+In order to be able to grasp his in-depth explanation, you’ll have to know already quite a few of JavaScript!

 So, let me try please to enlight you a bit more!